-We all have it.
+We all have it somewhere in our lives.
 We have all been broken- in so many different ways.

 Sometimes our bodies are broken by disease, deficiencies, accidents, or abuse.
 Sometimes our hearts are broken by loss, betrayal, loneliness, or shame.
 Sometimes our minds are broken by anxiety, depression, or obsessive thoughts.

 Whether your marriage is broken, your relationship with your child is broken, or your finances are broken- that brokenness can have a purpose.
 It HAS a purpose.

 To not have lost or been devastated or suffered is the life we all strive for, hope for, dream of in our mind's eye, but it's only when we've been broken- and there are frayed places and tiny puncture wounds in our soul- that the light of Christ can shine through:

 Our imperfect brokenness openly radiates His perfect brokenness.